 - The U.S. Small Business Administration (SBA) is currently accepting applications for Economic Injury Disaster Loan (EIDL) assistance.
 Applications can be submitted at www.SBA.gov/disaster.
 These loans up to $2 million may be used by small businesses as well as private nonprofits to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.

 - Small businesses that apply for EIDL are eligible to be considered for a loan advance up to $10,000 while waiting for their application to be processed.
-This loan advance will not have to be repaid whether you are approved for EIDL or not.
+Notably, this loan advance will not have to be repaid whether you are approved for EIDL or not.

 Express Bridge Loans